Bradlj03/Guess-the-State/README.md

 HTML
 CSS
 Bootstrap
 Javascript
-Animate CSS
+Animation
 Sound

 The game will have the following features:

 1. An animated progress (health bar) bar that will change colors
 2. Alerts to warn users of failed attempts once they pass the 50% health meter.
-3. It will include an animated image of individual team members Bit emoji when they when win or lose the game.
+3. It will include an animated image of individual team members Bit emoji's when they win or lose the game.
-4. It will contain self storage to keep track of the wins and losses.
+4. It will keep track of the wins, losses, and number of games played.

 Game Preview